bojana-petroska/organize_than_cook/README.md

 ## CookNPlan

-A full-stack web application for managing and planning recipes. **CookNPlan** allows users to upload recipes, categorize them, plan meals for the week, and generate tailored shopping lists.
-Built with Next.js, TypeScript, MongoDB, Node.js, and Express, it’s designed to streamline meal planning and shopping.
+A full-stack web application for managing and planning recipes. **CookNPlan** allows users to upload recipes, categorize them, plan meals for the week, and generate shopping lists.
+Built with Next.js, TypeScript, MongoDB, Node.js, and Express.

 ### Features
 - #### *Recipe Management:*